Targets

 NDC Updates

-In July 2021, Canada submitted its updated NDC, where it strengthened its emission reduction target from a 30% reduction below 2005 levels by 2030 to at least 40-45% (Government of Canada, 2021c).
+In July 2021, Canada submitted its updated NDC to the UNFCCC, in which it strengthened its emissions reduction target from a 30% reduction below 2005 levels by 2030 to at least 40-45% (Government of Canada, 2021c).
 The inclusion of the reference to ‘at least’ suggests that Canada may exceed this target.
-We calculate that this target equates to an emissions level in 2030 of 377-494 MtCO2e once the contribution from its land sector has been excluded.
-This is around 20 MtCO2e higher than our previous estimate as Canada has increased its expected (emissions-reducing) contribution from the land sector and updated its historical emissions.
-The range has also widened due to the significant change to land sector emissions in Canada’s 2024 inventory which casts doubts on the possibility of this sector contributing the envisaged larger-scale emissions reductions in Canada’s climate plan.
+We calculate that this target equates to an emissions level in 2030 of 425-483 MtCO2e once the contribution from its land sector has been excluded, or 36-44% below 2005 levels.

 |